Do DBS Checks Show Family Convictions?

 Do DBS Checks Show Family Convictions?
 How can I tell what the local police will disclose?

-Can employers refuse to hire based on Local police Information?
+Can employers refuse to hire based on police Information?

 The ultimate function of DBS checks is to safeguard vulnerable groups.
 As such, employers can consider any additional police information disclosed on a DBS certificate when it comes to making an employment decision.